Several countries send defense personnel to Greenland

 Several officers from the Swedish army will arrive in Greenland on Wednesday.

-This is what the Swedish Prime Minister writes in a post on X.
+The Swedish Prime Minister writes this in a post on X.

-According to the Prime Minister, Sweden has sent the officers at the request of Denmark.
+According to the Prime Minister, Sweden sent the officers at the request of Denmark.

 The Swedish group is part of a larger team from several allied countries, it says.